chris-relaxing/paramiko-scp/README.md

 3. Once the job is complete, run getmerge commands to compile the output into a text document
 4. In a separate cmd window, use PSCP to download the output

 The paramiko-scp script eliminates all of these steps.
+It: <br>

-It builds the MR command from a couple of simple inputs, automatically increments a job counter, streams the MR output to your screen, runs the getmerge command, and automatically downloads the file to your PC.
+* builds the MR command from a couple of simple inputs,
+* automatically increments a job counter,
+* streams the MR output to your screen in real time,
+* runs the getmerge command, and
+* automatically downloads the file to your PC.